joaoflavioufmg/desk/README.md

 **DESK (Discrete Event Simulation Kit)** is a professional-grade simulation framework built on top of **SimPy**, designed for modeling complex systems such as hospitals, call centers, manufacturing, and service operations.

+DESK addresses the gap of structured experimental design and replication automation in discrete-event simulation workflows.

 The framework emphasizes:
 - modularity,
 - reusability,